 The Nubian Desert has a very arid climate.
 The average annual rainfall is very low.
 The fluctuation in temperature is huge.
 Between day and night.
 The variation can be more than 30 degrees.
 The landscape is mostly flat and rocky.
 Hills of lava stone from early volcanic activities are visible.

 The vegetation is very rare, only some trees and little grass that’s all.
 However, sometimes children playing around and obvious people living here.
 Donkeys, sheep and goats are the animals appearing from time to time beside the road.

 The Nubian Desert is the home of the Pyramids of Meroe.
-Around 250 pyramids built from desert stone near the banks of Nile River.
+Around 250 pyramids were built from desert stone near the banks of the Nile River.
 However, the size of the Meroe pyramids is smaller.
-They built around 800 years later than the last Egyptian pyramids.
+They were built around 800 years later than the last Egyptian pyramids.
 Meroe was the capital of the Kingdom of Kush for several centuries in ancient.